Collector/distributor

 • Reducing the number of exit and entrance points on a freeway's main lanes while meeting the demand for access to and from the freeway.

-Using a collector/distributor
+Using a collector/distributor ramp

-When using a collector/distributor, be prepared for merging traffic at numerous locations.
+When using a collector/distributor, be prepared for reduced speed and merging traffic at numerous locations.
 As soon as it is safe, use your turn signal and move into the lane you need to be in to exit or enter the freeway.
 When exiting, watch carefully for your ramp; sometimes they are quite close.
 C/Ds may have ramp meter signals that will require a stop.

 A graphic that shows a collector-distributor.